vajralakushal/vajralakushal.github.io/content/posts/the-watcher/the-watcher.md

 title = 'The Watcher'
 date = 2025-08-03T23:56:22-05:00
 draft = false
-description = "or, a dusting of my little corner of the internet, and what the future beholds." slug = "" authors = ['Me'] tags = ['Short-Story']
+description = "or, a short story featuring a character you might not have been expecting." slug = "" authors = ['Me'] tags = ['Short-Story']